rpajanssen/java-triangle/file-upload/README.md

 Uploading a file by the client is nothing more than a api call passing a json as body.

-## FileUploadWithFormResource
+## FileUploadWithFormAndServletRequestResource

-Implementation of the file-upload that excepts a form submit with a file as attachment.
+Implementation of the file-upload that accepts a form submit with a file as attachment.

 Using this approach we have kept the resource implementation agnostic, bit you might need additional multipart configuration setup.
 See deployment modules for the details depending on the deployment.